How to Use Cloudflare with Hypernode

 Redirecting from HTTP to HTTPS can cause a Too many redirects error.
 This error comes from a cached redirect that is served on both HTTP and HTTPS connection, causing the site to redirect from HTTP to HTTPS.

-To redirect all requests to HTTPS when using Cloudflare SSL, you should instead use a page rule with the Always Use HTTPS action.
+To redirect all requests to HTTPS when using Cloudflare SSL, you should instead use the Always Use HTTPS setting.

 Blocking IP’s When Using Cloudflare